Data-Semantics-Laboratory/LLMDrivenOntologyDev/OntologyPopulation_scripts/README.md

 # Summarizing and Populating Ontologies using LLMs

 ## Overview
 This repository contains Python scripts for summarizing large text files of individual enslaved persons, crawled from Wikipedia, and using these summaries to populate two ontologies: **Wikibase** and **Enslaved**.
-The text files are stored in WikipediaData/wikitextForSlavesOnWikiandEnslaved.
+The text files are stored in the `WikipediaData/wikitextForSlavesOnWikiandEnslaved` directory.
 We used two methods for this purpose: **Text Summarization** and **RAG**

 ## Text Summarization :